lcgiuntoli/Thesis-Ideas-/CANE-Outline.md

     - Chronology: literary works *before* Aristarchus
 5. Mythological figures?
 Is it possible to generalize?
 (Characters outside *Iliad*?)
 6. Motivation and logic of scholarly discussion of ἱστορίαι
+7. Mythological world: scholia in relation to Apollodorus and Hyginus

 Discuss process (What-How-Why)